 The Fort Drum Public Affairs Office maintains effective two-way communications with our internal and external audiences.

 Anyone wishing to request service or repairs at installation facilities can use the Directorate of Public Works hotline to submit a service order request.
 More information and the request form are available on this page.

-The Office of the Staff Judge Advocate offers free income tax assistance - to all persons eligible for Legal Assistance services - during tax season.
+The Office of the Staff Judge Advocate offers suggestions for income tax assistance to persons eligible for Legal Assistance services.